 As the experts on self-contained bicycle travel, we’d like to share our knowledge of off-pavement riding through our Introduction to Dirt Touring (IDT) course.
-Two days of classroom instruction provided by some of our most seasoned trip leaders will be followed by a four-day tour on backcountry dirt roads in Maine.
+Two days of classroom instruction provided by some of our most seasoned trip leaders will be followed by a 4-day tour on backcountry dirt roads in Maine or Montana.

 Note that you’ll need to come to this intro course with camping skills and experience riding on gravel and unpaved surfaces.
 After finishing the course, you’ll be ready to hit the trail on a loaded off-road tour, whether it’s a solo outing, a trip with friends, or an Adventure Cycling group tour.

 |Physical Difficulty:||Beginner+||Level of Support:||Education|

 We’ll begin our class with an orientation meeting to introduce you to your course advisors and the classmates with whom you’ll share your six-day adventure.
 There will be a discussion of the course schedule and general housekeeping rules.
 Once we are all acquainted and have a general idea of the course framework, we’ll prepare dinner and begin learning how to live on the trail in comfort and style.
 After sharing our first meal, we’ll cover the week’s daily schedule, cooking rotations, group gear, and budgeting, among other topics essential to off-road touring.
 Once we know the basics, it will be time to hit the hay.